Nandkishor01/Tic-Tac-Toe/README.md

 #  Tic Tac Toe Game with Python and Pygame

-This repository contains a simple implementation of the Tic Tac Toe game using Python and the Pygame library.
+This repository contains a simple implementation of the Tic Tac Toe (GUI) game using Python and the Pygame library.
 The game allows two players to compete against each other in a classic X's and O's battle.

 ## Installation
 Clone the repository to your local machine using the following command: